AMC Gremlin: Performance

 The Gremlin was faster than other subcompacts of the time.
 Motor Trend magazine recorded zero to 60 mph (0 to 97 km/h) in 12.6 seconds with the 232 CID engine.
 The Ford Pinto and the VW Beetle were in the 18-second range.
 Fuel economy was 28 mpgus to 30 mpgus with the small six, compared with the 35-plus mpg economy of the VW Beetle.

 Although front-heaviness was generally thought to compromise the handling, Tom McCahill wrote in Mechanix Illustrated that the Gremlin was "fast and easy", with a comparatively stiff ride because of the shortened rear springs.
 He ran a 232-engined Gremlin with automatic transmission from zero to 60 mph (0 to 97 km/h) in 11.9 seconds, saw 100 mph on the Daytona Speedway straightaway, and summarized: "On a dollar for dollar basis, I rate the Gremlin the best American buy of the year".

 Car and Driver magazine also recorded 0 to 60 mph in 11.9 seconds with a 232-powered Gremlin.

 Automobile Quarterlys article "A Critical Look at the 1973 American Cars" summarized that the basic "Gremlin offers outstanding performance for an economy car and excellent fuel mileage."

-When Popular Mechanics magazine tested the car with the Audi four-cylinder engine introduced in 1977, they said its acceleration with a four-speed manual felt "amazingly strong", with 0–60 mph and quarter-mile times one second slower than with the 232 cubic inch straight-six (16 vs. 15, and 21 vs. 20 seconds respectively).
+When Popular Mechanics magazine tested the car with the Audi I4 engine introduced in 1977, they said its acceleration with a four-speed manual felt "amazingly strong", with 0–60 mph and quarter-mile times one second slower than with the 232 CID engine (16 vs. 15, and 21 vs. 20 seconds respectively).
 The smaller engine produced EPA mileage of 35 mpgus highway and 22 mpgus city.

 The Gremlin's body was heavier and stronger than its domestic or imported rivals.
 The engines were also more powerful than the Gremlin's main domestic and imported competition.
 The powertrains were smoother and more reliable, and the car had fewer recalls.
 Its chief import rival was the Volkswagen Beetle, which did not handle as well.
 The same overall size as the Gremlin, it was packaged marginally better.
 Gremlin designer Richard Teague commented in Motor Trend that to compare the Beetle (whose basic design originated in the late 1930s) to the Gremlin in profile and body design was like "comparing a Ford GT40 to the Hindenburg".

 The Gremlin holds the "distinction of offering one of the widest engine ranges of all time—from two liters to five liters."